AmYingLi/GA4AMOEBA/README.md

 $ p=4
 $ ...
 ```
-the value of g specifies how many generations of the GA program, and the value of p speicifies how many populations for each generation does the GA have (which should not exceed the number of cores of the computing node/nodes).
+the value of **g** specifies how many generations of the GA program, and the value of **p** speicifies how many populations for each generation does the GA have (which should not exceed the number of cores of the computing node/nodes).

-The above variables apply to the electrostatic parameters sets too, expect that it has one more variable **pot** contains the point electrostatic potentails for each probing points sorrounding the methanol dimers.
+The above variables apply to the electrostatic parameters sets too, expect that it has one more variable **ele/pot** contains the point electrostatic potentails for each probing points sorrounding the methanol dimers.